getflywheel/local-docs-addon-api/README.md

-# Local Add-on API

-📢 This repository has been deprecated in favor of the following:
+## 📢 This repository has been deprecated in favor of the following resources

 * [Local Add-on API](https://build.localwp.com/)
 * [Local React Component Library](https://github.com/getflywheel/local-components)